 Final Note: As students enter the university, they are also entering a research community where faculty and students are studying not only the world outside of the university, but also the teaching and learning that occurs inside of the university.
 This community's goal is to improve individual teaching and the design of this course so that they work as effectively as possible in preparing all students for academic and professional success.
-Therefore, any writing or presentations that a student submits this semester may be read or viewed by other faculty members here at TAMIU.
-Student anonymity will be maintained whenever possible.
+Therefore, any writing that a student passes in this semester may be read by other faculty members here at TAMIU but without names so that the student, as the writer, remains anonymous.
 Also, on occasion, other faculty members may observe classes in order to provide feedback to the faculty member about the course activities.

-Note on Course Schedule for ENGL 2311: The following is a tentative schedule of activities and due dates for this course, which means that some adjustments may be made to it depending upon class progress.
+Note on Course Schedule for English 1301: The following is a tentative schedule of activities and due dates for this course, which means that some adjustments may be made to it depending upon class progress.
 Any changes that are made will be given well in advance in class.

-Technical Writing Today = TWT; A Pocket Style Manual = PSM
+Writing Today= WT; Mercury Reader= MR; A Pocket Style Manual=PSM

-Week 1: Introduction; Understanding Technical Writing; Readers and Contexts of Use
+Week 1-2: Introduction; Diagnostic; Reading and Writing Critically